Your definitive cheat sheet.

 The real distinction is between stability and recovery.
 Basically, we see our doctors in a state of crisis.
 It is understandable, then, that our doctors focus on getting us out of crisis and getting us stable.
 They will also work to clear up our symptoms.
 But even stable and symptom-free we are often not well and have problems functioning.

-Ironically, a lot of it has to do with good lifestyle practices, such as diet, exercise, and sleep.
-These are things that doctors have advised their patients since the beginning of time and that patients - with equal respect to tradition - don’t listen to.
+Ironically, a lot of it has to do with the things doctors have always told their patients to do, including good lifestyle practices, such as diet, exercise, and sleep.
+But patients - with equal respect to tradition - hardly listen.

 Diet is crucial to good mood.
 When choosing a healthy diet, there are no right or wrong choices, though in general high fat, high sugar, and high carb diets should be avoided, and junk foods, caffeine and alcohol restricted.
 Folate (from leafy green vegetables) deficiency and high sugar intake have been linked to depression.
 Carbohydrates get processed into sugar, which can boost serotonin but also induce mood-busting sugar crashes.
 Chocolate can act as a tasty antidepressant, with an endorphin-like effect, but can also set one up for a sugar crash.
 Paradoxically, eating too much sugar can lower blood sugar levels in some people, which results in further unhealthy cravings.
 Be mindful about switching to artificial sweeteners, though.
 Some people are particularly sensitive to aspartame, which is found in many foods.